Atlantic Health Strategies

 What is the difference between credentialing, contracting, and provider enrollment?

 Credentialing verifies that the clinician is qualified to participate (license, education, work history, sanctions, malpractice).
 Contracting sets the legal and economic terms (fee schedule, covered services, telehealth rules, parity provisions).
-Enrollment opens the payment pathway after credentialing approval, including PECOS for Medicare, the state portal for Medicaid, and EFT/ERA setup with each commercial payer.
+Enrollment opens the payment pathway after credentialing approval, including PECOS for Medicare, the state portal for Medicaid, and EFT and ERA setup with each commercial payer.
 A practice can be credentialed and contracted and still not get paid because enrollment is incomplete.
-Treat them as three separate workflows with three separate deadlines.

-How often do we have to screen employees and contractors against exclusion lists?
+How often must we screen employees and contractors against exclusion lists?

 When does recredentialing happen and what can interrupt it?